wp-plugins/amazonsimpleadmin/readme.txt

 http://www.wp-amazon-plugin.com/guide/

 == Change Log ==

+= 0.9.12 =
+* New feature: New cache option: Do not use cache when logged in as admin
+* New feature: Now you can place your template files in your theme directory in a subdirectory called "asa".
+Supported file extensions are ".htm" and ".html".
+This is optional, the subdirectory "tpl" of the plugin directory will work as usual.
+* New placeholder: {$TrackingId}
+* New placeholder: {$AmazonShopURL}
+* New placeholder: {$ProductReviewsURL}
+* Improvement: Added collection name filtering
+* Improvement: Collections are tested successfully in WordPress Multisite environment
+* Bugfix: asa / asa_collection shortcode regex fix
+* Bugfix: Collection browse select will keep the selected item
+* Fix: Removed PHP notices
+* Fix: PHP Notice: has_cap was called with an argument that is deprecated since version 2.0! on menu creation

+= 0.9.11.2 =
+* Bugfix: Ajax mode did not work for not logged-in users
+* Bugfix: Removed double usage of Amazon price formatting function
+* Added: Placeholders {$Prime}, {$PrimePic}

+= 0.9.11.1 =
+* Bugfix: Functions asa_item und asa_get_item resulted in an error when used with custom templates (file_get_contents warning)
+* Bugfix: Placeholder {$PercentageSaved} should show 0 if nothing is saved instead of it being blank
+* Added: Custom CSS class for Ajax container called "asa_async_container_" + template name.
+So you can add a custom Ajax loading image per template.

+= 0.9.11 =
+* Added: AJAX mode for asynchronous loading to improve page load speed
+* Added: HTML tag support for $Comment placeholder
+* Added: Shortcode handler for better integration with other plugins / widgets
+* Added: Options panel
+* Added: FAQ panel
+* Fixed: Behavious of {$AmazonPrice}
+* Fixed: On adding items to collections, the collection name stays selected

 = 0.9.10.2 =
 * Added: Option for using shorter Amazon links (as they were in previous versions)
 * Added: Debugging mode (you can activate it on the setup panel)